U.S. warns China against dragging out technology trade deal

 The United States and China have begun talks about a two-way investment pact, but some in the business community doubt that China can drop barriers to investment far enough to make such a deal viable.

-The U.S. Chamber of Commerce has said the ITA is the "barometer" to gauge whether China is serious about an investment treaty, which would in turn be a test of whether China could ultimately join the 12-nation Trans-Pacific Partnership (TPP), an ambitious trade deal linking Asia and the Americas.
-TPP trade ministers are scheduled to meet in Beijing on Nov.
-8, just before the APEC summit.
+The U.S. Chamber of Commerce has said the ITA is the "barometer" to gauge if China is serious about an investment treaty.

-Froman said a successful deal on IT goods trade in China would also give a boost to the World Trade Organization, which is overseeing the negotiations.
+Froman said a successful deal on IT goods trade would also give a boost to the World Trade Organization, which is overseeing the negotiations.

 WTO members are struggling to revive a landmark deal on streamlining customs procedures after Indian demands for concessions on agricultural stockpiling derailed the final steps needed to bring it into effect.